 Plus, you can feel a little better about putting this on your sandwich instead of just plain mayo.

-The cool guacamole balances out the spice in these jalapeno burgers, resulting in a really tasty of bite of food.
+The fresh, simple guacamole in these Guacamole Turkey Burgers with Pepper Jack Cheese really balances out the spice of the burger, resulting in a really tasty of bite of food.

 Homemade Chunky Guacamole